 From left to right: Todd, Pat, Gus Lopez and Tim

-It was very hard for us to let it go and even tho the experience was sometimes bittersweet we are still full of pride that we saved the Death Star and we’ll always own that!
+It was very hard for us to let it go and even though the experience was sometimes bittersweet we are still full of pride that we saved the Death Star.
+We will always own that notion!